Topic: An Introduction to Time-Varying Effect Modeling

 Enrollment is limited to 40 participants to maintain an informal atmosphere and to encourage interaction between the presenters and participants, as well as among participants.
 We give priority to individuals who are involved in drug abuse prevention and treatment research or HIV research, who have appropriate statistical background to get the most out of the Institute, and for whom the topic will have a direct and immediate relevance to their current work.
 We also aim to maximize geographic and minority representation.

-To attend the 2015 Summer Institute, submit an application.
-Applications are due by Friday, March 6, 2015 at 5 p.m.
-EST. Applicants will be notified about decisions by Tuesday, March 31, 2015.
+To attend the 2015 Summer Institute, an application was required by Friday, March 6, 2015 at 5 p.m.
+EST. The deadline has now passed.
+Applicants will be notified about decisions by Tuesday, March 31, 2015.

 Once accepted, participants will be emailed instructions about how to register.
 The registration fee of $395 for the two-day Institute covers all instruction, program materials, refreshment breaks, and lunch each day.
 Participants are encouraged to bring their own laptop computers for conducting exercises.